-You are cordially invited to attend the annual meeting of stockholders of Marchex to be held at the Washington Athletic Club, 1325 6th Avenue, Seattle, Washington 98101 on Friday, May 2, 2014, at 10:00 a.m. local time.
+You are cordially invited to attend the annual meeting of stockholders of Marchex to be held at the Washington Athletic Club, 1325 6th Avenue, Seattle, Washington 98101 on Friday, May 7, 2015, at 10:00 a.m. local time.
 The annual meeting is being held for the following purposes:

-- (1) To elect five individuals to serve on the Company's Board of Directors for the ensuing year and until their successors are elected; - (2) To ratify the appointment of KPMG LLP ("KPMG") as the Company's independent registered public accounting firm for the current fiscal year; - (3) To approve, by a non-binding advisory vote, the compensation paid to our named executive officers; - (4) To select, by a non-binding advisory vote, the frequency at which the stockholders will be asked to approve the compensation paid to our named executive officers; and - (5) To transact any other business that may properly come before the annual meeting and any adjournment or postponement thereof.
+- (1) To elect seven (7) individuals to serve on the Company's Board of Directors for the ensuing year and until their successors are elected; - (2) To ratify the appointment of KPMG LLP ("KPMG") as the Company's independent registered public accounting firm for the current fiscal year; and - (3) To transact any other business that may properly come before the annual meeting and any adjournment or postponement thereof.

 These items are fully discussed in the following pages, which are made part of this notice.
-Our Board of Directors recommends a vote FOR items 1, 2 and 3 and THREE YEARS as the desired frequency for an advisory vote on executive compensation.
-Only holders of record of the Company's Class A common stock and Class B common stock on the books of the Company at the close of business on March 18, 2014, are entitled to vote at the annual meeting.
+Our Board of Directors recommends a vote FOR items 1 and 2.
+Only holders of record of the Company's Class A common stock and Class B common stock on the books of the Company at the close of business on March 18, 2015, are entitled to vote at the annual meeting.
 A list of stockholders entitled to vote will be available for inspection by any stockholder for any purpose germane to the meeting at the offices of Marchex, Inc., 520 Pike Street, Suite 2000, Seattle, Washington, 98101, during ordinary business hours for the 10 days prior to the annual meeting.